Ahmed-Lotfy5853/Projects/Simple IOT/README.md

 - [License](#license)

 ## Features
-- **View Tasks**: Easily view your list of tasks categorized as "To-Do," "Done," and "Archived."
+- **connect robot arm**: Easily view your list of tasks categorized as "To-Do," "Done," and "Archived."
-- **Add New Tasks**: Quickly insert new tasks with titles ,time and date.
+- **control robotic arm**: Quickly insert new tasks with titles ,time and date.
-- **Mark as Done**: Easily mark tasks as done to track your progress.
+- **change robotic arm code**: Easily mark tasks as done to track your progress.
-- **Archive Completed Tasks**: Keep your completed tasks organized and out of the way.
-- **Remove Tasks**: Permanently remove tasks that are no longer needed.

 ## Screenshots
 ![Empty New Tasks Screen](/screenshots/empty_new_tasks_Screen.png)